ucsdEd711/lab-report-4/index.md

 7. After type in second `n`<br>
 `n` stand for repeating the last search from the cursor's position.
 Which will take us to the next "start".
 ![Image](lab4r_n2.png)
-8. After typeing the second `.`<br>
+8. After typing the second `.`<br>
 `.` will repeat the last change.
 Which will change the start to base.
 ![Image](lab4r_dot2.png)
 9. After type in the third `n`<br>
 `n` stand for repeating the last search from the cursor's position.
 Which will take us to the next "start".
 ![Image](lab4r_n3.png)
-10. After typeing the third `.`<br>
+10. After typing the third `.`<br>
 `.` will repeat the last change.
 Which will change the start to base.
 ![Image](lab4r_dot3.png)
 11. After type in the fourth `n`<br>
 `n` stand for repeating the last search from the cursor's position.
 Which will take us to the next "start".
-And since we don't hhave another "start".
+And since we don't have another "start".
 It shows "Pattern not found: start"
 ![Image](lab4r_n4.png)
 12. After type in `:wq <enter>` <br>
-`:` bring us to the command line and `w`help us save the file and we use `q` to quit the file.
+`:` bring us to the command line and `w`help us save the file and we use `q` to quit the vim mode.
 ![Image](lab4r_wq.png)
-13. The screenshot after we quit the file.
+13. The screenshot after we quit the vim mode.
 ![Image](lab4r_aftersave.png)

 # Second Part
-For the method with editting in the local, scp and run on the remote, I took around 53.2 seconds to get the result.
+For the method with editing in the local, scp and run on the remote, I took around 53.2 seconds to get the result.
 However, for the method with on the remote first and edit in vim, I spent around 42.6 seconds to get the result.<br>

 Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?<br>